 Further investigation will be undertaken to consider revenue sources for infrastructure improvements.
 Avenues for consideration include a local area-specific development charge or incentive program.
 Public service facilities and other community amenities should be included in the future Community Benefits Charge Strategy.
-The Technical Advisory Committee will undertake this review and make recommendations for consideration.
+The Transportation Association of Canada will undertake this review and make recommendations for consideration.

 Transportation capacity will be further reviewed via a transportation study to analyze current and future travel patterns as the study area evolves.
 An area of particular focus is the Glendale Avenue and Taylor Road intersection.
 There is a high volume of traffic moving through this intersection to access Niagara College, the Outlet Collection and White Oaks; particularly at certain times of the day and certain times of the year.
 With the potential of a Transit Hub at the corner of Taylor Road and Glendale Avenue, assessing the safe movement of pedestrians through this intersection becomes even more important.

-- Monitor the implementation of the Glendale District Plan to proactively plan for infrastructure upgrades. - Investigate the use of a Community Planning Permit System. - c.
-Provide direction for a Community Benefit Charge Strategy. - d.
-Allow for consideration of cross-border servicing between Niagara-on-the-Lake and St. Catharines - e.
+- 1. Monitor the implementation of the Glendale District Plan to proactively plan for infrastructure upgrades. - 2.
+Investigate the use of a Community Planning Permit System. - 3.
+Include community amenities for Glendale within the future Community Benefit Charge Strategy. - 4.
+Allow for consideration of cross-border servicing between Niagara-on-the-Lake and St. Catharines - 5.
 Encourage the Town to investigate an areaspecific development charge by-law